Registration is now open. Register HERE

 Columnists are leaders and our work and business should reflect our leadership brands.
 Syndicated columnist Pam Sherman, founder of the ShermanEDGE ™ (Explore, Dream, Grow & Excite), a former attorney, actor, and now global coach and consultant, will kick off the conference with an inspiring and interactive session that will focus on leadership presence, storytelling, and branding to open the door to opportunities and possibilities.
 An enlightening and lighthearted session for all, with takeaways to help you grow and transform your presence and your career.

 What does it take to get nationally syndicated and paid?
 Is syndication the holy grail as perceived?
 It is no longer enough to be an excellent writer, it’s about branding.
 What’s your niche elevator pitch?
 Lisa Glowinski, Director for More Content Now/GateHouse Media, shares how columnists with expanded platforms — podcasting, video blogging, YouTube, and other social media — attain national syndication.
-Also, Creators Syndicate will be represented by Chandra Bozelko, NSNC VP and award-winning columnist, who submitted her work through Creators’ website and is now syndicated.
-She’ll describe what she did to apply, provide examples of what she submitted, and give an insider’s view of editors’ expectations, payment, deadlines, and desired content.
-Get your questions answered during the Q&A time that follows the presentations.
+Get your questions answered during the Q&A time that follows the presentation.

 |10:15 a.m.
 Break|